salimtlemcani/conditional_decision_graph_based_strategies/README.md

 5. **Set Up SigTech Environment**

    - Ensure you have access to the SigTech platform.

-[//]: # (   - Configure your API keys and environment variables as per SigTech's documentation.)
+   - Configure your SigTech credentials as per their documentation.

 ## Getting Started